jxjo/PlanformCreator2/README.md

 ### Export as DXF File
 Once the wing design is complete, it can be exported to a CAD program as a DXF file.
 Airfoils can optionally be inserted into the drawing and/or exported separately as .dat files.

-A useful feature allows you to define a common trailing edge thickness (trailing edge gap) in millimeters for all airfoils.
+A useful option lets you define a common trailing-edge thickness (TE gap) in millimeters for all airfoils.
 This eliminates the need for manual post-processing of airfoils in CAD.

 <img src="images/dxf_view.png" width="800" />

-**Note:** The generated planform contour is approximated by many small straight line segments (polyline) and should not be used directly for 3D construction.
-It is recommended to overlay splines on the leading and trailing edges in your CAD program for smooth surfaces.
+**Note:** If the planform uses a Bezier chord distribution, it is exported to DXF as a uniform B-spline for best shape fidelity.
+Airfoils are exported as B-splines (Bezier-based airfoils) or as cubic splines (`.dat` airfoils).

 ### Export as CSV File